NASA-AMMOS/Landform/README.md

 The runtime requirements for Landform are

 1. A [.NET 9.0 SDK or Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
-2. The runtime requirements for Emgu.CV.
-On Ubuntu 24.04 see [here](https://github.com/emgucv/emgucv/blob/4.12.0/platforms/ubuntu/24.04/apt_install_dependency).
+1. The EmguCV runtime binary packages currently require an Ubuntu 24.04 distribution on Linux, plus [these](https://github.com/emgucv/emgucv/blob/4.12.0/platforms/ubuntu/24.04/apt_install_dependency) additional packages.
 On OS X there should be no additional dependencies.

 A [Dockerfile](docker/runner/Dockerfile) is also provided to build an Ubuntu 24.04 Docker image suitable for running Landform.
 Launch Docker and then build the image with `cd docker/runner; ./build.sh`.
 A convenience script is also provided to run a bash shell on the image: `cd docker/runner; ./up.sh`.